datalad-handbook/book/docs/glossary.rst

       A DataLad dataset is a Git repository that may or may not have a data annex that is used to manage data referenced in a dataset.
 In practice, most DataLad datasets will come with an annex.

+   DataLad extension
+      Python packages that equip DataLad with specialized commands.
+The section :ref:`extensions_intro` gives and overview of available extensions and links to Handbook chapters that contain demonstrations.

    DataLad subdataset
       A DataLad dataset contained within a different DataLad dataset (the parent or :term:`DataLad superdataset`).